 The Anti-Racism Oversight Committee (AROC) will continuously update this page with information and plans regarding Anti-racism at Michigan Medicine.
-For additional information, subcommittee action plan progress, or to find out how you can get involved please visit: AROC News and Updates
+Internal audiences: For additional information on AROC including the updated leadership structure please visit: AROC News and Updates

 In response to the Racial Discrimination and Social Unrest Survey, and concerns presented by the Black Medical Student Association and White Coats for Black Lives, Michigan Medicine has instituted an Anti-Racism Oversight Committee.

 The committee is chaired by Dr. David C. Miller, Executive Vice Dean for Clinical Affairs, Medical School President, University of Michigan Health and professor of the Department of Urology and Steve Vinson, University of Michigan Medical Group Diversity, Equity and Inclusion Program Manager.

 The committee is comprised of leadership, faculty, staff and medical students with the charge to implement sustainable measure that address the five priorities of the committee

 Dr. Marschall S. Runge (EVPMA, CEO), Dr. Brian J. Zink (Interim EVDAA, CAO), Tony Denton (Sr. Vice President, COO)

 - Set vision and overall strategic direction to eliminate any racism and inequities

 • Build institutional support and lead the organization through implementation

 • Assist in securing resources and removing barriers